Pyote Air Force Base: Aircraft storage depot

-Control of Pyote was transferred from the Fourth Air Force to the Air Technical Service Command / San Antonio Air Technical Service Command on November 15, 1945, at the end of the war.
+Control of Pyote was transferred from the Fourth Air Force to the Air Technical Service Command / San Antonio Air Technical Service Command on 15 November 1945, at the end of the war.
 The base became an aircraft storage depot.
 During the postwar years, the temporary tar-paper and wooden buildings were largely sold off, with the personnel using more substantial concrete structures for their duties along with the hangars and support buildings by the flightline ramp.

 At its peak in 1948, Pyote Air Force Base' was maintained by the 4141st Army Air Forces (later Air Force) Base Unit, and housed 2,042 stored planes, mostly B-29s and B-17s, but including B-25s, A-26s, C-47s, P-63s, P-51s, AT-7s, L-5s, and L-4s.

-Aircraft storage and the cocooning of some of these planes was the last major activity at Pyote Airfield, which was the responsibility of the 2753d Aircraft Storage Squadron.
+Aircraft storage and the cocooning of some of these planes was the last major activity at Pyote Air Field, which was the responsibility of the 2753d Aircraft Storage Squadron.
 Storage included not only preserving planes for future use, but also transferring some of the stored planes to other Air Force units for their use.

 Corrosion control crews removed, cleaned, and treated the turrets in all of the B-29s.
 The aircraft were "cocooned" to seal out the elements from the interior, and the aircraft were kept in flyable reserve storage.

 Best known of all the aircraft stored at Pyote was the B-29 Enola Gay, from which the first atomic bomb was dropped on Hiroshima.
 Arriving at Pyote on 12 January 1952, the ownership of the aircraft was transferred to the Smithsonian Institution.
-The Enola Gay was taken out of storage and flown to Andrews Air Force Base, Maryland, on December 2, 1953, for preservation at the National Air and Space Museum.
+The Enola Gay was taken out of storage and flown to Andrews Air Force Base, Maryland, on 2 December 1953, for preservation at the National Air and Space Museum.
 It was the last time she flew.
-Two other notable aircraft put in storage at Pyote were the B-17D "Swoose" (arrived 18 January 1952 - Departed December 1953), which was the only B-17 to survive the bombing of Clark Air Base on 8 December 1941 and manage to escape from the Philippines, and the XB-42 Mixmaster, a one-of-a-kind aircraft.
+Two other notable aircraft put in storage at Pyote were the B-17D Swoose (arrived 18 January 1952 - Departed December 1953), which was the only B-17 to survive the bombing of Clark Air Base on 8 December 1941 and manage to escape from the Philippines, and the XB-42 Mixmaster, a one-of-a-kind aircraft.